Our theme for 2018: Bike Smart

 - cyclists and motorcyclists being Bike Smart through safe riding behaviours and appropriate training and equipment

-Register now to be part of Road Safety Week 2016 and get a free electronic action pack.
-Take part in the Week by promoting our Make the Pledge theme, or focusing on any other road safety issue that is important to you.
+Register now to be part of Road Safety Week 2018 and get a free electronic action pack.
+Take part in the Week by promoting our Bike Smart theme or focusing on any other road safety issue that is important to you.

 A few facts on why our theme is important:

 - In 2016 there were 18,477 cyclist casualties and 19,297 motorcyclist casualties